 Sl.
-No. Preceding Financial Year Amount transferred to Unspent CSR Amount spent in the reporting Amount transferred to any fund specified under Schedule VII as per section 135(6), if any Amount remaining to be spent in succeeding Account under section 135(6) (in ₹ lakhs) Financial Year (in ₹ lakhs) Name of the Fund Amount (in ₹ lakhs) Date of transfer financial years (in ₹ lakhs) NΙΛ
+No. Preceding Financial Year Amount Amount transferred to spent in the Unspent CSR reporting insferred to a nder Schedul i(6), if any Amount remaining to be spent in succeeding Account under section 135(6) (in ₹ lakhs) Financial Year (in ₹ lakhs) Name of the Fund Amount (in ₹ lakhs) Date of transfer financial years (in ₹ lakhs) NΙΛ